hakon0601/MastersProject/README.md

 TODO

-* Write a plan of how to work with the masters project

 * Change "Standard Feed-forward Neural Network" heading to "Standard Feed-forward Neural Networks"
 * Also Radial Basis Function Network to Radial Basis Function Networks